Keynote Speaker · IIBA Global Board Director

 Called our attention to the need for BAs to defend reality in a world driven by data dashboards creating the illusion of control.

 Not frameworks.
 Not listicles.
-Arguments — built from history, philosophy, and hard-won experience in some of the most intense organisational environments of the last twenty years.
+Arguments built from history, philosophy, and hard-won experience in some of the most intense organisational environments of the last twenty years.
+Each talk stands alone.
+Together they form a complete body of work on power, measurement, control, and what it means to defend reality.

 Every organisation says it's data-driven.
 But data doesn't make decisions.
 People do.
 And afterwards we use data to make those decisions look inevitable.